samuel-h-r-nunes/fictive/README.md

 # fictive

 `fictive` provides simple tools to implement client-side mocks of services.
-Use it to fake API calls without the need for an internet connection, so that you can develop and demonstrate your prototype anyhwere.
+Use it to fake API calls without an internet connection, so that you can develop and demonstrate your prototype anyhwere.

 ## Install